jinzhenfan/jekyll-now/about.md

 ---

 Blogs for data mining, exploration, and visualization in genomics, bioinformatics, and sometimes social network.
-Tools used is a mix of different coding languages, public available databases.
+Tools used is a mix of different coding languages, and public available databases.

 ### Contact me